Block-Check/SolCheck/README.md

 # SolCheck - B2B ML scam detection service

+__All SolCheck code repositories are private because it is cybersecurity and any publication of code can be used by scammers__

 ### Quick Start
 You can use our [documentation](https://solcheck.gitbook.io/docs-of-solcheck/) or follow this guide